 - Professional development for the field of teaching the arts to students with disabilities

-Students in this program will have the opportunity to teach in and observe the work of BIAESN's arts education programs, gaining valuable hands-on experience.
+Students in this program will have the opportunity to teach in and observe the work of BIAAE's arts education programs, gaining valuable hands-on experience.
 They will also participate in a wide range of professional development offerings, including an annual conference.
 Additionally, they have the opportunity to engage with distinguished guest scholars and practitioners within courses and other program-related activities.

-The program’s schedule includes three semesters of coursework: Summer Session I, the fall semester, and the spring semester.
+The program’s schedule includes three semesters of coursework: Summer Session 1, the fall semester, and the spring semester.
 This schedule is designed to accommodate music educators who may be on a K–12 teaching calendar by offering evening courses in the fall and spring semesters, and a full-time summer semester.

 - A bachelor’s degree in music, music education, or music pedagogy is preferred.
 Those with a bachelor’s degree in a field related to the intersection of arts education and special education (e.g., expressive arts therapy, music therapy, speech language pathology, special education, music psychology) will also be considered.